 All arguments for the spring 2019 term have been completed.
 The Supreme Court is scheduled to adjourn on June 12th.
 In the meantime, it will continue writing and releasing opinions.
 We are still watching for opinions in cases involving mineral...

 In the latest arbitration case, the Supreme Court found that an arbitration order was not supported by sufficient findings of fact and conclusions of law.
 Therefore, the case was returned to the trial court so it prepare a proper order.

 Another arbitration disappointment: The Supreme Court upholds an arbitration agreement in a case alleging workers compensation discrimination

 This week the Supreme Court will hear arguments on Tuesday and Wednesday.
 Opinions will be taken up at a conference on Thursday.
 The spring term will end in a month.
 Keep watching for new opinions!

-The Supreme Court is closed on Monday, February 18 for President's Day.
+The spring term will end on June 12th.
 There are no arguments or conferences scheduled this week.
-The Court will continue to work on opinions in cases that were argued earlier in the term.
+The Supreme Court will continue working on opinions in cases that have already been submitted.